SharePoint/sp-dev-docs/docs/sp-add-ins/register-sharepoint-add-ins.md

 ### To register by using AppRegNew.aspx
 > [!NOTE]
-> Site owners are blocked to register ACS in AppRegNew.aspx by default.
-To enable it, use the command [Set-SPOTenant -SiteOwnerManageLegacyServicePrincipalEnabled $true](https://review.learn.microsoft.com/en-us/powershell/module/sharepoint-online/set-spotenant?view=sharepoint-ps&branch=pr-en-us-432#-siteownermanagelegacyserviceprincipalenabled).
+> Site owners are not allowed to register ACS in AppRegNew.aspx by default.
+More information can be found [here](https://review.learn.microsoft.com/en-us/powershell/module/sharepoint-online/set-spotenant?view=sharepoint-ps&branch=pr-en-us-432#-siteownermanagelegacyserviceprincipalenabled).

 1. Go to `<site collection url>/_layouts/15/AppRegNew.aspx` by using a web browser.